Do you have a job, a car, and a couch?

 - This stretch can be done sitting on a small stool if you cannot get into a comfortable squat position.

-Modified Version: For this modified exercise, you’ll use a chair (or any sturdy object that’s the right height for you) to support you as you lower into a squat.
+Beginner Version: For this modified exercise, you’ll use a chair (or any sturdy object that’s the right height for you) to support you as you lower into a squat.
 Then go through the internal rotations while holding on for support.
 This way you can adjust your depth and range of motion as much as you need to.

 8. Pigeon Stretch